CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 Investing in 1st place is a safer strategy, but investing in 2nd place can be more profitable.

 Rocket Lab is starting from a much lower base than SpaceX. $2B vs $150B market caps.
-This Rocket Lab's valuation may grow more than SpaceX's.
+This means Rocket Lab's valuation may grow more than SpaceX's.
 Also, Rocket Lab is public.

 Comma AI is worth ~$100M, Tesla is worth ~$800B.
 Comma will hopefully never "sell out to the bankers" so good luck investing in them.